Robert J. Austin

 Darcie A. MacMahon

-Darcie is Assistant Director of the Florida Museum, in charge of Exhibits.
+Darcie is Associate Director of the Florida Museum, in charge of Exhibits and Public Programs.
 Trained as an archaeologist, she has been involved in numerous excavations and has directed several collections improvement projects.
 She headed the team that created the first permanent exhibit in the Museum's Hall of South Florida People and Environments, working with curator Bill Marquardt.
 The two collaborated on a traveling exhibit and a poster exhibit on Florida's Gulf Coast fishing tradition, and co-authored the book, The Calusa and Their Legacy.
 Darcie also helped design the Calusa Heritage Trail, an interpreted walking trail at the Pineland Site Complex.

 Lee A. Newsom